Shonan Fujisawa Campus, Keio University

-Keio University Shonan Fujisawa Campus (慶應義塾大学湘南藤沢キャンパス, Keio Gijuku Daigaku Shonan-Fujisawa kanpasu), also known as “Keio SFC” is a research-oriented campus of Keio University located in the city of Fujisawa, Kanagawa Prefecture, Japan.
+Shonan Fujisawa Campus, Keio University (慶應義塾大学湘南藤沢キャンパス, Keio Gijuku Daigaku Shonan-Fujisawa kanpasu) is a research-oriented campus of Keio University located in the city of Fujisawa, Kanagawa Prefecture, Japan.
 The campus currently offers three undergraduate courses and two postgraduate courses, and incorporates one high school and several research institutes.
 The campus was designed by Fumihiko Maki, a Pritzker Prize laureate.

 History

 Keio Gijuku (public school) was founded by Fukuzawa Yukichi in 1858 in downtown Tokyo.
-The subsidiary Keio University Shonan Fujisawa Campus opened in 1990, starting with the Faculty of Policy Management(The first dean was Hiroshi Katou.) and Faculty of Environmental Information(The first dean was Hideo Aiso).
+The subsidiary Keio University Shonan Fujisawa Campus opened in 1990, starting with the Faculty of Policy Management (the first dean was Hiroshi Katou) and Faculty of Environmental Information (The first dean was Hideo Aiso).
 This was expanded in 1991 with the establishment of three Research Institutes (Policy Management, Environmental Information, and Language Communication).

 In addition to the university, the Shonan Fujisawa Junior and Senior High Schools were added in 1992, and a graduate school for Media and Governance in 1994.
 The Keio Research Institute was opened in 1996.
 In 2001, the school added a Faculty of Nursing and Medical Care, followed by a teacher training course in 2002.
 A graduate school of Health Management was started in 2005.